-Figure 1.3 illustrates the results of pulse shaping in an amplifier.
-Of the four pulse shapes shown the cusp would produce minimum noise but is impractical to achieve with normal electronic circuitry and would be difficult to measure with an ADC.
-The true Gaussian shape deteriorates the signal-to-noise ratio by only about 12% from that of the cusp and produces a signal that is easy to measure, but requires many sections of integration $(n \rightarrow \infty)$.
-With two sections of integration the waveform identified as a Gaussian approximation can be obtained, and this deteriorates the signal-tonoise ratio by about 22%.
-The ORTEC active filter network in the 590A provides a fourth waveform (Fig. 1.3).
-This waveform has characteristics superior to the n = 2 Gaussian approximation, yet obtains them with two complex poles and a real pole.
-By this method the output pulse shape has a good signal-to-noise ratio, is easy to measure, and yet requires only a practical amount of electronic circuitry to achieve the desired results.
-The signal to noise ratio is degraded by about 17%.
+Figure 1.3. illustrates the results of pulse shaping in an amplifier.
+Of the four pulse shapes shown the cusp would produce minimum noise, but this is impractical to achieve with normal electronic circuitry and would be difficult to measure with an ADC.
+The true gaussian shape deteriorates the signal-to-noise ratio by only about 12% from that of the cusp and produces a signal that is easy to measure but requires many sections of integration $(n \rightarrow \infty)$.
+With two sections of integration the waveform identified as a gaussian approximation can be obtained, and this deteriorates the signal-tonoise ratio by about 22%.
+The ORTEC active filter network in the 855 provides a fourth waveform in Fig. 1.3.; this waveform has characteristics superior to the n = 2 gaussian approximation, yet obtains them with two complex poles and a real pole.
+By this method, the output pulse shape has a good signal-to-noise ratio, is easy to calculate, and yet requires only a practical amount of electronic circuitry to achieve the desired results.